CaptSinBad/drosera-starter/README.md

 - **Automated responses** — triggered traps can pause, freeze, or escalate to DAO governance.
 - **Programmable defense** — projects select traps and reactions that fit their threat model.

 Instead of relying solely on key security, Drosera ensures that even if keys are compromised, your protocol still has a fighting chance.
+This repo showcases **PoC traps** that demonstrate the model.

 ---